 User-Agent: * Allow: /wp-content/uploads/ Disallow: /wp-content/plugins/ Disallow: /wp-admin/ Sitemap: http://www.example.com/post-sitemap.xml Sitemap: http://www.example.com/page-sitemap.xml

 In the above example, I’ve disallowed search bots to crawl WordPress plugin files, WordPress admin area.

 So, this is an ideal look of the Robot.txt file.
 Now, let’s see the way to create Robot.txt file for your site.

 For this task, I strongly recommend using Yoast SEO plugin to create and edit it directly from your WordPress admin area.
-Yoast SEO automatically creates Robot.txt file for you.
+Yoast SEO automatically creates a Robot.txt file for you.

-Install Yoast SEO and navigate to Tools page under SEO menu.
+Install Yoast SEO and navigate to Tools page under the SEO menu.
 Here you can see the robots.txt file of your website/blog.
 If you don’t have a robots.txt file, create one by hitting Create robots.txt file button.

 Your existing Robot.txt file will appear as:

 User-agent: * Disallow: /

 You have to delete the text as it blocks all search engines.
 Once done with deleting, you can edit the file as I noted above.